Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Code and data availability

 \subsection{Acknowledgements}

+The experimental datasets are from an experiment performed by Ali Semati, Dr.\ Am\'{e}lie Ferran and Dr.\ Yi Hui Tee under the guidance of Prof.\ R.~Jason Hearst; beyond the experimental data itself we have benefited from discussions with these and input on the manuscript.
 DNS data was generously shared with us by Prof.\ Lian Shen and Dr.\ Anxing Xuan at the University of Minnesota.

-The work of JRA, KSM and S\AA E was co-funded by the Research Council of Norway (\emph{iMOD}, grant 325114) and the European Union (ERC CoG, \emph{WaTurSheD}, grant 101045299).
+We thank Omer M.~Babiker for assistance with data handling and preparation, and many discussions.
+The work of JRAa and S\AA E was co-funded by the Research Council of Norway (\emph{iMOD}, grant 325114) and the European Union (ERC CoG, \emph{WaTurSheD}, grant 101045299).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 The work of JNK was supported in part by the US National Science Foundation (NSF) AI Institute for Dynamical Systems (dynamicsai.org), grant 2112085.
 JNK further acknowledges support from the Air Force Office of Scientific Research (FA9550-24-1-0141).